apollographql/apollo-ios/docs/source/tutorial/tutorial-mutations.md

 }
 ```

-You've now got the code to book a trip - before you start running it, let's add the code to cancel a trip as well.
+You've now got the code to book a trip.
+Before you run it, let's add the code to cancel a trip as well.

-## Adding the Cancel mutation
+## Add the `CancelTrip` mutation

-The process will be similar to the `bookTrip` mutation for the `cancelTrip` mutation.
+The process for the `CancelTrip` mutation is similar to the one for `BookTrip`.
 Go back to GraphiQL and look at the `cancelTrip` mutation's documentation:

 <img alt="Documentation for the cancel trip mutation" class="screenshot" src="images/graphiql_cancel_trip_mutation.png"/>

-One key difference from `bookTrips` is that you're only allowed to cancel one trip at a time - only one `ID!` is accepted as a parameter.
+One key difference from `bookTrips` is that you're only allowed to cancel one trip at a time (only one `ID!` is accepted as a parameter).

-In GraphiQL, add a new mutation which will allow you to cancel your trip, and find out whether the cancellation succeeded:
+In GraphiQL, add a new mutation that allows you to cancel a booked trip and find out whether the cancellation succeeded:

 ```graphql:title=(GraphiQL)
 mutation CancelTrip($id:ID!) {